I’ve put together a list of the best Melbourne date ideas for under $50. I hope you like it!

-Where to go for a drink date
+1. Go for a drink

 Keep an eye out for theme nights in local restaurants such as Taco Tuesdays or steak nights.
 With a bit of research, mid-week feeds can be affordable if you follow the specials.
 Make sure you follow your favourite local places on Facebook as that’s where they usually post their daily deals.

-Head to the supermarket and pick up some fruit, cheese, dips, chocolates etc and head somewhere beautiful.
+Have a picnic – Head to the supermarket and pick up some fruit, cheese, dips, chocolates etc and head somewhere beautiful.
 My personal favourite is the Royal Botanical Gardens, there are so many beautiful spots there, but you can’t go wrong by the lake.
 If it’s a special occasion you could also hire a private gondola from ‘Punting on the Lake’ with prices starting from $50.

-Separate entrée, snacks, main and dessert options between couples and share costs.
+Host a Potluck Dinner – Separate entrée, snacks, main and dessert options between couples and share costs.
 This is also great to get to know each other’s friends!

 If you aren’t quite ready for a full sit-down dinner or are meeting up late in the day, why not skip dinner and;

 Acland St in St Kilda is full of cake and ice cream shops to tantalise your tastebuds.
 Finish off your night with a ride at Luna Park or a walk down the beach and then the pier to see the penguins after sunset.

 Stables of Como – is a day time café in Toorak with a variety of delicious desserts and high tea options.
 It is set on the grounds of an upscale country mansion with beautiful gardens to explore at the back.

 Entrecote – This is a French restaurant near the botanical gardens which is perfect positioning to walk off their exceptionally delicious profiteroles!
 This place is no one-hit wonder though with impressive date-worthy food from breakfast to dinner daily.

 In my opinion, there is nothing better than seeing a performance of some sort on a date.
 It’s fun and gives you plenty to chat about after.
 It’s pretty standard that my favourite option is also the most expensive usually, so I have collected some hacks to lower the cost- enjoy!

 This is an amazing website with discount tickets to plenty of shows, it’s also a great way to learn about new things that are playing.
-Sign up to their mailing list to be kept in the loop or if you never check promo emails like me just check their site often as they often list tickets a few days before the performance sometimes even the night of.
+Sign up to their mailing list to be kept in the loop or if you never check promo emails like me just check their site often as they list tickets a few days before the performance sometimes even the night of.
 Out of all the recommendations on this post, this one I was most reluctant to share as it’s my secret weapon to being in the know on a budget, but sharing is caring!

 An Arts Centre initiative in which they release tickets to every show on that night for $30 at 6pm.
 Make sure you get in the line quite early though as there are only a limited amount of tickets available.
 This would be

 Under 30?
 Tickets and subscriptions are now 50% off full price for anyone aged under 30.
 This is a steal for some incredible local and international shows.